useidel/check_upis/README.md

 check_upis
 ==========

-Very simple Nagios plugin to check the power status of UPiS (an USV for the Raspberry Pi)
+Very simple Nagios plugin to check the power status and temperature of UPiS (an USV for the Raspberry Pi)